sammuelyee/docs/tips-and-tricks.md

 Strings can be very useful for categorizing, grouping, or excluding data from your SQL queries.
 The string columns in CartoDB are case-sensitive, meaning you can use them for precision queries.
 There are also ways to query them for less precise comparisons of data.
 See the following for an example of non-case-sensitive matching to only part of a string field.

 If you are editing your datasets string column by deleting text from one of its fields, the field will stay blank instead of becoming “null”.
-To make it “null”, apply the following SQL query:
+To make it "null", you can apply an SQL query for the value that you are replacing.

+For example, suppose that you have a dataset with a country column and you want all rows that contain the value Italy to be null.

 {% highlight sql %}
-UPDATE table_name SET column_name = null WHERE column_name ilike 'indicate_null_field_name_here'
+UPDATE table_name SET column_name = null WHERE column_name ilike 'Italy'
 {% endhighlight %}

-Replace the SQL request with your table name and your string field value.
+Replace the SQL request with your table name and enter the null value that you are replacing.

 <div class="code-title">PARTIAL MATCH</div>
 {% highlight sql %}